codewithashishh/url-shortener/readme.md

 5. After successful login, the user's MongoDB ID is stored in the server-side session.
 6. The browser receives a session cookie containing the session identifier.
 7. Authentication middleware protects the URL shortener page from unauthenticated users.
+8. URLs created by a user are associated with their MongoDB user ID.
+9. Each logged-in user can view only the URLs they have created.
-8. Logging out destroys the user's session.
+10. Logging out destroys the user's session.

 ## Upcoming Improvements

-* Associate shortened URLs with individual users
-* Display only URLs created by the currently logged-in user
+* Add URL editing and deletion
 * Improve error handling and validation
 * Store sensitive configuration using environment variables
 * Add production-ready session storage and cookie configuration
+* Improve the user interface
+* Add more detailed URL analytics

 ## Run Locally